What is ENO Breathe?

 - Filmed exercise videos explaining and guiding viewers through breathing, vocal and warm-up techniques.

 - Further exercises and tools for daily practise.

 Following the six week programme, participants will also have access to post-programme digital resources, designed to support them to continue the exercises on their own after the programme has finished.

-In addition, all post programme participants will have access to a fortnightly twilight drop-in online session taking place on Thursday evenings from 19.00-20.00.
+In addition, all post programme participants will have access to weekly drop-in online sessions.